 One of the first things I learned to make as a child was “Impossible Pie”, a dish named for the transformation that occurs as it bakes.
 Ingredients are spread in a pie plate, a mixture of biscuit mix, eggs and milk is poured over the top, then it goes in the oven where the mixture “magically” separates and forms a crust.
-My favorite flavors were the cheeseburger and taco versions, and at some point I made the broccoli & chicken pie for my mother.
-However, it took me 30 years to try the cheesecake version.
-Was it worth the wait?
+My favorite flavors were the cheeseburger and taco versions, and my family liked the chicken and broccoli version.
+For some reason I never got around to trying the cheesecake version, Impossible Cheesecake Pie, until recently.

-I guess so because Todd enjoyed it and it was super fun to put prepare.
-I learned a few things along the way, though.
-First, making it in 4 1/2 inch springform pans or maybe any size springform pan is not ideal.
-The sides buckle in and look shriveled.
+Todd enjoyed it and it was super fun to put prepare, plus I learned a few things along the way.
+The recipe is supposed to be made in a deep dish pie plate, but I used 4 1/2 inch springform pans which worked okay but were not ideal.
+The sides buckled in and look shriveled.
 Stick with a pie dish.
 Or if you want to try a half-size version, you could try making it in a loaf pan.
 That’s probably what I’m going to do next time.